aws-amplify/docs/cli-toolchain/quickstart.md

 When you initialize a project, you create an Amplify backend environment.
 Every Amplify backend environment is a container for the categories added to your project.
 To deploy updates to an environment, run `amplify push`.
 In teams where multiple members are working on the same backend, it is good practice to run `amplify pull` to fetch changes from upstream before beginning work on new backend features.
 View the list of backend environments in your cloud project by visiting the [Amplify Console](https://console.aws.amazon.com/amplify).

-For multiple environments, Amplify matches the standard Git workflow where you switch between different branches using the `env checkout` command - similar to running `git checkout BRANCHNAME`, run `amplify env checkout ENVIRONMENT_NAME` to switch between environments.
+Amplify can manage multiple backend environments.
+To switch environments, run `amplify env checkout ENVIRONMENT_NAME` - this is similar to running `git checkout BRANCHNAME` to switch Git branches.
 The diagram below shows a workflow of how to initialize new environments when creating new git branches.

 ![Image]({{media_base}}/AmplifyEnvSwitching.jpg)